maggiben/rocko_decoy/website/content/learn/bitcoin-backed-loans/index.md

 authorByline: Co-Founder
 ---

-# Bitcoin-Backed Borrowing: Harnessing Ethereum's DeFi Might
+# Bitcoin-Backed Borrowing: How to Get a Bitcoin Loan

 **Introduction**

 In the world of decentralized finance (DeFi), the convergence of two giants – Bitcoin and Ethereum – creates a potent mix.
 While Bitcoin stands as the foremost cryptocurrency, Ethereum's DeFi is the playground for financial innovation.
 This combination allows users to unlock value from their Bitcoin holdings.
+This guide takes you through the transformative process of using wrapped tokens and Ethereum's DeFi protocols to learn [how to borrow against Bitcoin](https://rocko.co).
+Dive in to maximize your crypto's potential!

 **Why Borrow Against Bitcoin?**